Receiving feedback from patients and families about their experiences is important for demonstrating and improving the quality of hospice services.

 On this page, find useful resources for hospice care providers to help improve how they gather patient, family and carer feedback.

 The Care Quality Commission expects registered providers to show how they actively seek the views of users of hospice services, for example through surveys, discussions, encouraging suggestions, and meetings.
 These should inform and further develop the quality of care and treatment delivered.

 Real time reporting project – Lincolnshire community

-The Listening differently to users report, published by Hospice UK, Marie Curie and NHS Improving Quality, describes a project which collected feedback from patients, their families and carers about their experience of the care they received in a variety of settings – at hospital, in their own home, care homes and hospices.
-Importantly, this feedback was collected in real time allowing the care teams to act immediately and/or to make long-term plans where necessary.
+The Listening differently to users report describes a project which collected feedback from patients, their families and carers about their experience of the care.
+They received this care in a variety of settings – at hospital, in their own home, care homes and hospices.

 This approach offers some valuable insights into the opportunities and challenges that exist prior to a wider roll-out of such a system in the future.
-The report also identifies some challenges to be addressed before any such wider roll out.
-Crucially, this report confirmed that people close to the end of their lives are willing and keen to discuss their experience of care.
+The report also identifies challenges to be addressed before any such wider roll-out.
+Crucially, it confirmed that people close to the end of their lives are willing and keen to discuss their experience of care.